kragen/dernocua/text/bitcoin-puzzling.md

 Wilhelm in 01913 certainly didn’t expect that in 15 years they’d be in the middle of a hyperinflation episode that remains legendary a century later.

+I think that, by providing workarounds to the people who need them, cryptocurrencies probably not only ameliorate the most immediate and pressing concerns of poor parts of the population like Venezuelan immigrants, but probably also adjust the power balance in a more liberal and democratic direction.
+This will improve the chance of those concerns being ameliorated by public policy over the next decades as well.
+But it's hard to tell what will really happen.
+The potential disaster scenario is that, by making most taxation impossible, cryptocurrencies destroy the modern welfare state without providing anything to replace it.
+So the public hospitals close, the enormous police force starts to support itself by extracting tribute, and the infrastructure decays.
+Pretty similar to what's happened in the US over the last 50 years, in fact, only more so.

+However, at this point I think the modern welfare state is already doing a good enough job of destroying itself without any significant help from cryptocurrencies—as evidence, I can point to Maduro, Macri, Bolsonaro, Trump, and Brexit, and metonymically to the social changes they betoken.
+So at this point I'm more worried about cushioning the collapse than preventing it.

 ____